Trees can’t tell us when they’ve had too much to drink–or when they’re dying of thirst.

 - Fix.
 If you have clay soil, mix in compost to help it drain better.

 - Inspect.
 After it rains, see if there’s water pooling around your tree and find out where it’s coming from.
-Is water running downhill and landing at your tree’s base?
+Is water running downhill at your tree’s base?
 Does your rain spout empty right near your tree?
 If you spot an environmental cause like this, it may be best to move the tree entirely.